 For samples and more information, see http://interactivebrokers.github.io/tws-api/news.html.

-The function IBApi::EClient::reqMatchingSymbols can be used to search for contracts based on initial letters defining the ticker symbol.
+Beginning with release 9.73.02, the function IBApi::EClient::reqMatchingSymbols can be used to search for contracts based on initial letters defining the ticker symbol.
 For instance, if the strings "I" or "IB" are specified to search for the IB ticker symbol "IBKR" it will be returned in the list of matching contracts.

 The results are returned to IBApi::EWrapper::symbolSamples.